 Bob Dylan was one of the foremost figures of the beat generation.
 His music spoke of a time of great social change.
-Songs such as "The Times Are a-Changin" and "Blowing In The Wind" have immortalised an era for the enjoyment and inspiration of future generations.
+Songs such as "The Times They Are A-Changin" and "Blowin' In The Wind" have immortalized an era for the enjoyment and inspiration of future generations.

 Born Robert Allen Zimmerman, he would introduce himself as "Bob Dylan" during his early performances.
 The change was inspired by his favorite poet Dylan Thomas and he has been known as such ever since.

 During his time at Minnesota University Dylan developed his interest in American Folk, shaking off his rock and roll origins.
 He felt that folk music reflected real life in serious way and was generally deeper.
 It was these formative years that helped him nurture his iconic sound.
 Soon after, Dylan relocated to New York City where he signed his first recording contract.
 This was the begining of his illustrious career.

 As the 60's progressed so did his involvement with the Civil Rights Movement.
 One of Dylan's greatest moments was performing at "The Great March On Washington", the same march where Martin Luther King made his iconic "I have a dream" speech.
 It was events like this that have come to characterise his legacy.